PatchworkBoy/visibilityjs/README.md

    #= require visibility
    ```

-   If you willn’t use `every` method, you can reduce library size by including
+   If you won’t use `every` method, you can reduce library size by including
    only core module:

    ```coffee